Golden Gate Park: 1906 earthquake relief

-After the earthquake shook San Francisco in 1906, Golden Gate Park became a site of refuge for many who found themselves without shelter.
+After the great earthquake of San Francisco in 1906, Golden Gate Park became a site of refuge for many who found themselves without shelter.
 The undeveloped Outside Lands became a prime location to house these masses of people, and "earthquake shacks" popped up all throughout the area.
 Of the 26 official homeless encampments in the Golden Gate Park region, 21 were under the control of the United States Army.

-The United States Army was able to house 20,000 people in military style encampments, and 16,000 of the 20,000 refugees were living at the Presidio.
+The United States Army housed 20,000 people in military style encampments, and 16,000 of the 20,000 refugees were living at the Presidio.
 Within the Presidio were four major encampments including a camp exclusively for Chinese immigrants.
-Despite being simple lodgings the army organized 3,000 tents into a geometric grid complete with streets and addresses.
+Despite being simple lodgings, the army organized 3,000 tents into a geometric grid complete with streets and addresses.
 "The Army constructed a virtual town with large residential barracks [with temporary] tented housing, latrines and bathhouses, laundries, and other services."

-Not only was the standard of military organization high, but the social organization was also up to an acceptable standard despite the aftermath of the earthquake and fires.
+Not only was the standard of military organization high, but the social organization was also at an acceptable standard despite the aftermath of the earthquake and fires.
 Reports indicate that small communities formed within the tent neighborhoods.
 The children of the refugees established play areas, and the adults congregated in the mess halls to socialize.

-Finally, in June 1906, the Presidio tent camps were shut down.
+In June 1906, the Presidio tent camps were shut down.
 To replace these tents the city of San Francisco built more permanent living quarters.
 As mentioned earlier these earthquake shacks were built to house those still homeless after the earthquake and subsequent fires.
-Army Union carpenters built these shacks, and residents paid off the cost of construction at a rate of two dollars a month for twenty-five months.
+Army Union carpenters built the shacks, and residents paid off the cost of construction at a rate of two dollars a month for twenty-five months.